 The results indicate that the majority (83.7%) of the respondents adopted the managerial strategy of creating a happy home for the family.
-The respondents reported that they made the household environment stimulating and healthy for the children.
+The and healthy for the children.
 They also indicated that they were fair and firm in their parenting and nurturance and showered the children with lots of affection.
 Showing affection can be as simple as saying a few kind words when a child scrapes a knee or praising a drawing when a child proudly displays it.